Jeffrey Herlings: 2018

-Coming off an impressive 2017 MXGP debut season where he finished 2nd to Antonio Cairoli, Herlings was dubbed by many to dethrone the 9x world champion.

-Herlings dominated the MXGP class that year.
-20 rounds were contested, Herlings raced 19, won 17 rounds and finished 2nd twice.
-This is the most Grand Prix's any rider has won in a season.
-He finished the season with 933 points, from which 1,000 were obtainable.
-This granted Herlings’ maiden MXGP class title.
+Herlings dominated the MXGP class in 2018, winning 17 out of 20 rounds, the most Grand Prix's any rider has won in a season.
+He finished the season with 933 points out of a possible 1000.

 2019

-The 2019 season saw Herlings unable to defend his title due to injury sustained to his foot in January of that year.
+In 2019 Herlings was unable to defend his title due to injury sustained to his foot in January of that year.
 He missed the first 7 rounds but during moto 2 at round 9 in Latvia, he broke his right ankle after a rider rode over it from a crash, during a sighting lap.
 He returned for the final 3 rounds where he finished 12th, 1st & 1st.

 Later in the year, Herlings was a member of the winning Dutch team at the 2019 Motocross des Nations event that included Glenn Coldenhoff and Calvin Vlaanderen.
-Their victory marked the first Dutch win in the 73-year history of the Motocross des Nations.
+Their victory was the first Dutch win in the 73-year history of the Motocross des Nations.

 2020

 During the 2020 FIM Motocross World Championship he won four of the first six rounds.
 At round 6 in Citta di Faenza, he crashed during practice and was virtually paralyzed for about 30 minutes before regaining control of his body.
-In October, Herlings decided to not finish the season to recover from his fall in Italy as well as a previous foot injury.
+In October, Herlings decided to end the season, to recover from his fall in Italy as well as a previous foot injury.

 2021

-Jeffrey Herlings' 2021 MXGP season was a testament to resilience and determination, culminating in one of the most thrilling championship battles in motocross history.
-Despite entering the season recovering from a foot injury and facing a fractured shoulder blade mid-season, Herlings demonstrated remarkable tenacity.
-After missing the Czech Grand Prix due to injury, he returned with a vengeance, securing nine Grand Prix victories and 15 race wins, and achieving 14 podium finishes over the season.

-The championship race was intensely competitive, with Herlings & Romain Febvre, separated by a mere three points heading into the final round in Mantova, Italy.
-In a high-pressure scenario, Herlings delivered a flawless performance, winning both motos to clinch his second MXGP World Championship title by a narrow five-point margin over Febvre.
-This victory marked his fifth FIM Motocross World Championship overall and his 99th career Grand Prix win.
-His season was further distinguished by leading 157 laps and securing 13 pole positions, underscoring his dominance and consistency throughout the year.
+Herlings missed the Czech Grand Prix due to injury, but then secured nine Grand Prix victories and 15 race wins, and achieving 14 podium finishes over the season.
+Herlings and Romain Febvre were separated by a mere three points heading into the final round in Mantova, Italy, but Herlings won both motos to clinch his second MXGP World Championship title by a narrow five-point margin over Febvre.
+This was his fifth FIM Motocross World Championship overall and his 99th career Grand Prix win.
+During the season he led 157 laps and securing 13 pole positions.